deepthiShastry/Vidly-MVC5-Udemy/README.md

 - New Rentals: You can rent any number of movie with the respective user account.
 You can also login to this application using your facebook account.

+In the Model section you can find raw data components which are necessary to buid this application; In the controller section you can find the actions and validations which are necessary to perform interaction on the data model objects.
+Finally, In the view section you will find the user interface.

 I have learnt developing mvc5 application with the help of ASP.NET MVC5 course on Udemy.
 This is a sample application built with the help of the tutor Mosh Hamedani.